 Whether your child takes forever to fall asleep or fights you every night, creating a solid 2 year old bedtime is absolutely possible.

 Aim for 11-12 hours of sleep a night—if she wakes up at 7am, bedtime should come by 7pm.
 Stick to a bedtime no later than 8:30pm to work with her body’s circadian rhythms.
 Spend about 30 minutes before she falls asleep winding down with low-key activities so she’s more likely to fall asleep.

 Schedule her nap in the middle of the day so she’s awake long enough to feel sleepy but not too long that she’s overtired.
 If you struggle with bedtime transitions, use a timer to track the activities (instead of nagging her through each one).

-You can also offer choices so she feels more invested in the decisions she makes.
+Offer choices so she feels more invested in the decisions she makes.
 If she doesn’t, follow through with appropriate consequences and hold her accountable for her behavior.
 And finally, stay consistent with your routine to make it effective and familiar.